SamarZiadat/perspective-playground/README.md

-# Vue Perspectives Playground
+# Vue Perspective Playground

-A playground I created for as part of a Vue course I was taking on Udemy.
+A playground I created as part of a Vue course I was taking on Udemy.

 Vue fundamentals explored in this playground include: